 What Exacerbates Round Ligament Pain?

 While there really isn’t much that you can do to completely prevent round ligament pain, it may help to know what can exacerbate it.
 Things like laughing, coughing, or sneezing can cause the pain to appear, and in some cases, the simple act of standing up or rolling over in bed can be painful.
-Though exercise in general can cause it, you should never avoid exercise during pregnancy unless you are advised to do so by your obstetrician.
+Though exercise, in general, can cause it, you should never avoid exercise during pregnancy unless you are advised to do so by your obstetrician.
 Exercise is a healthy part of your everyday routine, even during pregnancy.

 How to Treat and Relieve Round Ligament Pain

+Round ligament pain treatment.
 Since there isn’t usually much that you can do to avoid round ligament pain, the best course of action is to treat it at home under the guidance of your doctor.
 You can usually take an over-the-counter pain reliever, such as acetaminophen, during pregnancy.

 You might also try exercises that are designed to strengthen your core and take some of the pressure off of your round ligaments.
 Heating pads may also help, as may a warm bath, but be careful not to make the water temperature too hot.
-Bending and flexing the hips prior to coughing, sneezing, or laughing can also reduce some of the discomfort.
+Bending and flexing the hips prior to coughing, sneezing, or laughing can also reduce some of the discomforts.